matthh9797/palmbloo/content/about/about-lulu.md

 >What matters is the journey, not the destination.

-I never care about where I was but I care about enjoy the moment.
+I never care about where I was but I care about enjoying the moment.
 Doesn’t matter where you are, you can be in the best place in the world, is more important which people are around you;

-Travel teaches you what people are valued in your life.
-When I have been in Australia I stayed in contact with some friends in Italy but after some years I discover how some people are not interested in your life or what you are doing and you know what?
-This is fine, people come and go, real friends stay even if you are far away;

 Lose yourself.
-So many times I travel solo in Australia in the middle of nowhere, just me, a car and my tent, I turned off the phone because I didn’t want to speak to anyone, just listen to the sound of nature, the ocean end enjoy the life around me.
+So many times I travel solo in Australia in the middle of nowhere, just me, a car and my tent, I turned off the phone because I didn’t want to speak to anyone, just listen to the sound of nature, the ocean and enjoy the life around me.
 Some people think that this is scary especially for a girl by herself but that’s not true.

 Real travelling is meeting the locals in their natural environments.
-When I was in the Philippines, Indonesia and Thailand I met so many kind and lovely locals;
+When I was in the Philippines, Indonesia and Thailand I met so many kind and lovely locals.

+### Closing Thoughts

-I can spend a day to explain to you the benefits of travel even if sometimes is not always so easy as it seems.
+I can spend a day explaining to you the benefits of travel even if sometimes it is not always as easy as it seems.
 You can post a nice picture of the most beautiful place in the world but still don’t be happy.
-As I mentioned above sometimes I recorded a super stressful day because I run out of money or because also I tried some different drugs in Australia and they were destroying my emotional health.

-### Closing Thoughts

-Many of us have a difficult time dealing with the uncertainty that goes along with taking risks, travel is not always so easy and fun, but helped me to realize how small we are in the world and grow more confidence.
+Many of us have a difficult time dealing with the uncertainty that goes along with taking risks, travel is not always so easy and fun, but it helped me to realise how small we are in the world and grow more confidence.